FOX FACTORY HOLDING CORP. (NASDAQ: FOXF) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Fox Factory Holding Corp.

 Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Fox Factory Holding Corp. (“Fox Factory” or the “Company”) (NASDAQ: FOXF) between May 6, 2021 and November 2, 2023, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of Georgia and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

 If you purchased or acquired Fox Factory common stock, and/or would like to discuss your legal rights and options please visit Fox Factory Holding Corp.
-Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.
+Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.

 If you wish to serve as lead plaintiff, you must move the Court no later than April 22, 2024.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.